Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] They ask questions in order to clarify the intent of Product Backlog items.
 - [ ] They do not.
 The Developers are only responsible for prioritizing technical work.
 - [ ] They do not.
-The Scrum Master and the Product Owner are responsible for Product Backlog refinement.
+The Scrum Master and the Product Owner are responsible for Product Backlog Refinement.
 - [x] They give input on technical dependencies.
 - [x] They may update estimates for Product Backlog items.